sabinehutter/Automated-Employee-Tracker/README.md

   * [Questions](#questions)

   ## Installation
-    Run npm install then navigate to the Develop folder and run 'node server.js' to begin running the application.
-The application will then open on yuor local port 3000.
+    Navigate to the working directoory and run npm install and run 'node server.js' to begin running the application.
+The application will then open on your terminal.

   ## Usage
-    This project uses Javascript, Node.js, fs npm package, util npm package, express.js, npm uuid package, path npm package, Bootstrap, jQuery, CSS
+    This project uses Javascript, Node.js, express.js, asciiart-logo npm package, console.table functionality, inquirer npm package, and mysql.

   ## License
   MIT